 - 2 restaurants and a lounge

-The luxurious rooms are said to be the finest accommodations at Tokyo Disney Resort.
-There’s no official name for the hotel announced yet.
+The luxurious rooms are considered the finest accommodations at Tokyo Disney Resort.

 Fantasy Springs Ground Breaking Ceremony

-The Fantasy Springs name was announced as the Oriental Land Company, who own and operation Tokyo Disney Resort, and The Walt Disney Company held a groundbreaking ceremony on May 21, 2019.
-Oriental Land Company President and CEO Kazumi Toshio and Disney CEO Bob Iger both spoke.
+The Fantasy Springs name was announced as the Oriental Land Company, which owns and operates Tokyo Disney Resort, and The Walt Disney Company held a groundbreaking ceremony on May 21, 2019.
+Oriental Land Company President and CEO Kazumi Toshio and Disney CEO Bob Iger spoke.

-Are you excited for Fantasy Springs at Tokyo DisneySea?
-Let us know which themed area you’re most excited for in the comments!
+Are you excited about Fantasy Springs at Tokyo DisneySea?
+In the comments, let us know which themed area you’re most excited about!
 Information and images from the Tokyo Disney Resort media release and website.

 Are you planning a trip to Japan?